 Rangely is a rural town located in the Great West region of Northwest Colorado.
-Downtown Rangely has several blocks of restaurants, shopping and lodging.
+Downtown has several blocks of restaurants, shopping, and lodging to explore.
+It serves as a great home base for adventuring to Dinosaur National Monument.

 The town is located on the Dinosaur Diamond Scenic and Historic Byway.
-A wide array of outdoor activities can be found close to town including golfing, fishing, hunting, water sports, fossil beds, canyons, mountain biking, biking, OHV trails and even a natural rock crawling park.
+A wide array of outdoor activities can be found close to town including golfing, fishing, hunting, and even a natural rock crawling park.
+Rangely sits at an elevation of 5,298′ in Rio Blanco County.

-Rangely is also home to Colorado Northwestern Community College which offers programs such as aviation, aviation maintenance, an NPS Program as well as dental hygiene.
+Rangely is also home to Colorado Northwestern Community College which offers programs such as aviation and dental hygiene.
+This school serves the surrounding community of 2,300 residents as well as other northwestern Coloradans.

-The earliest explorers/settlers of Rangely were the Ute and Fremont Cultures who left behind pictographs and petroglyphs.
-The petroglyphs and pictographs are part of the Canyon Pintado (meaning The Painted Canyon) National Historic District.
+The earliest settlers of Rangely were the Ute and Fremont people who left behind pictographs and petroglyphs.
+These markings are part of the Canyon Pintado (meaning The Painted Canyon) National Historic District.

 Dinosaur National Monument – Rangely is the closest town to Dinosaur with ample shopping and lodging.
 This large national monument stretches well into Utah.
 The Colorado side is noted for its amazing natural landmarks.

-Canyon Pintado National Historic District – Contains the pictographs and petroglyphs left behind by the Ute and Fremont Cultures.
+Canyon Pintado National Historic District – Contains the pictographs and petroglyphs left behind by the Ute and Fremont Cultures on over 16,000 acres of land.
+Its name comes for the Spanish phrase “Painted Canyon”.

-Cedar Ridges Golf Course – It’s a beautiful 18-hole golf course located on top of one of the mesas in town.
+Cedar Ridges Golf Course – A beautiful 9-hole course located on top of one of the mesas in town.
+It has a variety of terrain suitable for novices up to golfing experts.

-Rangely Automotive Museum – The collection includes rarely seen automobiles and motorcycles, such as the 1912 Pierce Arrow Motorcycle, of which there are believed to only be 12 in existence.
+Rangely Automotive Museum – The collection includes rarely seen automobiles and motorcycles such as the 1912 Pierce Arrow Motorcycle, of which there are believed to only be 12 in existence.
+Come get up close and learn about many old vehicles.

-Kenney Reservoir – Enjoy water sports galore at Kenney Reservoir every summer.
-It’s located only 6 miles east of town on CO-64.
+Kenney Reservoir – Enjoy water sports galore for free at Kenney Reservoir every summer.
+It’s located only 6 miles east of town on CO-64 and has picnic shelters, wildlife viewing areas, and designated swimming spots.

 - Kenney Reservoir is located near the east entrance to town and has lakeside camping for tents and RV’s.

-- Camper Park located at the east entrance to town has RV as well as tent camping.
+- Camper Park located at the east entrance to town as well and has RV as well as tent camping.

 - Buck N Bull RV Park is located near the east entrance to town.